AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 The fng are opt-in directives, you have to set the $stopDigestPropagation on a scope.

 When a user interacts with a scope by triggering an event, it will check that scope for a truthy $stopDigestPropagation property.
 If that doesn't exist it will check its parent.
-When found will call a local $digest in that scope.
+When found it will call a $digest in that scope.

 <figure class="half">
     <img src="{{ site.url }}/images/fng-directives/scope-tree-local.gif" alt="Scope tree local">